-- □ An L4 switch installed.
-You can use the same switch for clustering all Access Manager devices. - □ The LB algorithm of the L4 switch can be anything (hash/sticky bit), defined at the Real server level. - Persistence (sticky) sessions enabled on the L4 server.
-You usually define this at the virtual server level. - One or more Agents installed.
-They must all be of one type. - □ The base URL DNS name of this configuration must be the virtual IP address of the L4 server .
-The L4 balances the load between the J2EE Agents in the cluster. - □ The application server on which the J2EE Agents reside must support clustering. - □ Your DNS server must to be configured to resolve the base URL of the agent cluster to the L4 switch.
+The LB algorithm of the L4 switch can be anything (hash/sticky bit), defined at th level.
+Persistence (sticky) sessions enabled on the L4 server.
+You usually define this at a server level. anager devices ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' he Real server the virtual

+- ☐ One or more Agents installed.
+They must all be of one type. - ☐ The base URL DNS name of this configuration must be the virtual IP address of the L4 server.
+The L4 balances the load between the J2EE Agents in the cluster. - ☐ The application server on which the J2EE Agents reside must support clustering. - ☐ Your DNS server must to be configured to resolve the base URL of the agent cluster to the L4 switch.